macmcmeans/isaacCSPRNG/README.md

 There are surprisingly few JavaScript examples of this CSPRNG.
 Considering it's over 20 years old, and has never been proven broken, one would expect more mention of it.

-isaacCSPRNG is emoji-friendly 😀😆😊😵, which is to say that seeds, and cipher keys & messages, are multi-byte Unicode-safe.
+isaacCSPRNG is emoji-friendly 😀😆😊😵, which is to say that seeds, cipher keys and plaintexts are multi-byte Unicode-safe.

 <br>&nbsp;<br>
 Version 1.0<br>